Is a 682 credit score good? Credit scores range from a low of 350 to a high of 850. A score of 682 is considered “Fair”.

 The FICO credit scoring model ignores factors such as race, color, religion, national origin, gender, and marital status.
 It also ignores where you live, your age, salary, occupation, job title, employer, employment history, and any items reported as child or family support obligations.

-Credit scores range from a low of 350 to a high of 850.
-We categorize credit scores as 'Poor', 'Fair', 'Good', and 'Excellent' using criteria similar to what mortgage lenders use:
+So, what is a good credit score?
+What is an average score?
+The credit score range goes from a low of 350 to a high of 850.
+We categorize credit scores as ‘Poor’, ‘Fair’, ‘Good’, and ‘Excellent’ using criteria similar to what mortgage lenders use:

 - Poor: 350 to 619